zsquareplusc/mpy-repl-tool/documentation/commandline.rst

 usage: there ls [-h] [-l] [PATH [PATH ...]]

 positional arguments:
   PATH                  paths to list

 optional arguments:
-  -h, --help  show this help message and exit
+  -h, --help            show this help message and exit -l, --long            show more info
-  -l, --long  show more info
+  -r, --recursive       list contents of directories

 The file date is often not very useful as most micropython boards do not have a